-Filing for bankruptcy is difficult enough considering the stress it can cause and the significant negative affect it will have on your credit score.
+Filing for bankruptcy is difficult enough considering the stress it can cause and the significant negative effect it will have on your credit score.
 The thought of bankruptcy becomes even more troubling if you fear that you may lose your home.
+Fortunately, there are ways to file without losing your house.

-Fortunately, bankruptcy laws allow you to exempt your home as long as it falls within certain guidelines.
+Georgia homeowners can file for bankruptcy to eliminate debts and still keep their house.
+Bankruptcy laws allow you to exempt your home as long as it falls within certain guidelines.
 This means creditors cannot go after your house when making claims on your assets as part of the bankruptcy process.

 Under Chapter 7, however, there’s no guarantee that you will be able to keep certain assets or property.
 You may be able to file for Chapter 7 without losing your house as long as you are current on your mortgage payments and the equity in the house is protected by available exemption laws.
 This means the equity in your home must be lower than the exemption limit.